Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 ### Albaxia
 **The fourth planet from Ausaria.** It seems blue from space, and is considered a habitable planet.
 From its surface, the sunlight has a pink, reddish hue to it, as a result of the thick and hazy atmosphere's blue tint which filters out much of the shorter-wavelength light.
 Shadows have a warmer, amber tone, and the plants and foliage are mostly red, purple, and black in color.

-The atmosphere consists of Neon (\~50%), Oxygen (\~21%), and Krypton (\~28%), as well as vapors and dust, which is breathable for the creatures of Terrus without requiring significant adaptation.
-However,
+The atmosphere there consists of Neon (\~50%), Oxygen (\~21%), and Krypton (\~28%), as well as vapors and dust, which is breathable for terrestrial creatures without requiring significant adaptation.
+Neon causes the blue tint, while Oxygen makes this planet habitable for terrestrial creatures.

 ### Terrus
 **The fifth planet from Ausaria.**